Arthur's Pass National Park: Great spotted kiwi (roroa)

 The great spotted kiwi or roroa (Apteryx maxima) lives in mountainous beech forest near Arthur's Pass village, which is one of three natural populations of the bird.
 Their habitat in the National Park means they are less prone to predation than other species of kiwi, and the total population, though classed as vulnerable, is relatively stable at around 14,000 birds.
 Great spotted kiwi at Arthur's Pass National Park are occasionally killed or injured by cars as they cross the road (and one was killed by a train).

 Weka

 Weka are becoming more common in the western side of the park and occasionally in the Edwards Valley.
-They had not been sighted from the 1920s until a population was re-established near the Taramakau River in the early 1970s.
+Weka used to be common in the park but by the 1920s had disappeared, possibly due to predation by weasels.
+From 1961, there were several attempts to reintroduce weka to the Andrews Valley, Taramakau Valley and Poulter Valley areas in the park with birds sourced from the Chatham Islands and the West Coast.
+In 1968 it was announced that West Coast weka appeared to have been successfully re-established in the Taramakau Valley.
+Further sightings in the next few years confirmed that the population was growing.
 They have slowly expanded their territory and predator control has allowed the population to expand towards Arthur's Pass Village.